-Contact ASCOCC at 541-383-7595 or visit the ASCOCC website to find out about current activities and how to get more involved with the student council.
+Contact ASCOCC at 541-383-7595 or visit the ASCOCC page to find out about current activities and how to get more involved with the student council.

 Bobcat Web Account

-Students use their online Bobcat Web Account to access account information, including balances, financial aid, registration, degree requirements, student ID, personal contact information, etc.
+Students use their online Bobcat Web Account to access account information, including balances, financial aid, registration, degree requirements, student identification, personal contact information, etc.

-The campus bookstore, located in Newberry Hall on the Bend campus, sells textbooks and course materials, program-related clothing and supplies, art and ceramic materials, school supplies, and convenience food and beverages.
-Textbooks, merchandise, and digital materials can be ordered 24 hours a day from the bookstore website for both campus pickup or shipping.
-Online orders can be sent to the Redmond campus for pickup at no additional charge.
+The campus bookstore, located in Newberry Hall on the Bend Campus, sells textbooks and digital course materials, program-related clothing and supplies, art and ceramic materials, school supplies, as well as COCC logo clothing, stickers, and memorabilia.
+The bookstore also offers a variety of food and beverages.
+Textbooks, digital materials and merchandise can be ordered from the Campus Bookstore page for Bend Campus pickup or direct shipping.
+Online orders can be sent to the Redmond Campus for pickup at no additional charge.
+The bookstore is open Monday through Friday from 8:30 A.M. to 5:00 P.M..
 For more information or to place an order, visit the bookstore website or call 541-383-7570.

 The Broadside is a student-operated news source serving the College and the greater community and provides online news and occasional print pieces.
 The Broadside Online serves as a campus communication link among students, faculty, staff, and other readers; informs Central Oregon Community College community members of news, campus events, and other topics of importance and general interest; provides a forum for free and open exchange of ideas and opinions; and provides an innovative learning experience in a laboratory environment which emulates that of a professional news source.